 Ask: What did you learn from this activity?
-Why is a web a good symbol for child rights?
+Why is a web a good symfor child rights?
 Scenario: Rehka comes from a family of 8 children.
-She goes to school each day but has to help take care of her younger brothers and sisters before and after school.
-On weekends Rehka works with her uncle in his shop to help earn extra money for her family.
+She goes to school each day but to help take care of her younger brothers and sisters before and after school.
+On weekends Rehka works with her uncle in his shop to help earn extra money for her farehka has very little time for playing with her friends or relaxing around her house.
+For it is 10 years old.
+(Right violation: article 31) Rights Exhibition: has ımily. to help take care of her younger brothers and sisters before and after school.
+On weekends Rehka works with her uncle in his shop to help earn extra money for her far Rehka has very little time for playing with her friends or relaxing around her house.
+For is 10 years old.
+(Right violation: article 31) Rights Exhibition: ımily.
 Rehka has very little time for playing with her friends or relaxing around her house.
-Rehka is 10 years old.
-(Right violation: article 31) 30 minutes Rights Exhibition: 36 minutes Choose enough rights from the Convention so that each participant will receive just one right.
-Pick the articles that are easiest to illustrate.
-Write each one on a separate piece of paper.
-Hide these papers around the room.
-Collect paints, pencil crayons, markers, magazines and paper.
+Fis 10 years old.
+(Right violation: article 31) 30 minutes Rights Exhibition: - 30 minutes Rights Exhibition: Choose enough rights from the Convention so that each participant will rece just one right.
+Pick the articles that are easiest to illustrate. ve Write each one on a separate piece of paper.
+Hide these papers around the r Collect paints, pencil crayons, markers, magazines and paper. oom.
 Explain that the participants will be searching for something very special today-something really worth searching for.
 They are only to find one and be seated once they have found it.
 Once all of the articles have been found and everyone is seated, discuss what they have discovered.
-Explain that this right is theirs now and they have the responsibility to tell others about it-to educate others.
-Explain that learners (alone, in pairs or in groups) are going to creatively depict one of the articles from the Convention.
-These can be drawings, paintings, sculptures or collages of photos that illustrate their assigned right.
-The resulting collection will be publicly displayed to educate the community about child rights in the final public event.
-These pictures should show what your rights are, as a child.
-Once done, present the right and discuss their work with the group.
-Extension: → Learners can wrap their work and give it to someone they know on National Child Day. → Hang the exhibition at the community library or a local art gallery so that it can be viewed by many people. → Publish the exhibition as a book, magazine or website.
-Publish the photos as postcards and mail them to politicians.
-Print the photos as posts and sall them. → Print the photos as note cards and sell them.
+Explain that this right is theirs now and they have the t responsibility to tell others about it-to educate others. - Explain that learners (alone, in pairs or in groups) are going to creatively dep CT one of the articles from the Convention .
+These can be drawings, paintings, : sculptures or collages of photos that illustrate their assigned right.
+The result collection will be publicly displayed to educate the community about child r gnts in the final public event. - These pictures should show what your rights are, as a child. - Once done, present the right and discuss their work with the group. - Extension: - Learners can wrap their work and give it to semeene they know on National Child → Learners can wrap their work and give it to someone they know on National Day.
+CHIIU → Hang the exhibition at the community library or a local art gallery so that it oviewed by many people. an be → Publish the exhibition as a book, magazine or website. → Publish the photos as postcards and mail them to politicians. → Print the photos as note cards and sell them.